-The site is currently occupied by three large-lot, single-family residential parcels.
-Two of these parcels have occupied private homes and the other is mostly cleared pasture with some limited livestock use.
-The properties immediately west of and adjacent to the site are private single-family lots recently developed to the City's R4 zoning and PRD standards.
+The site is currently occupied by a large-lot, single-family residential parcel with a private home surrounded by lawn and pasture.
+The properties south of the site are single-family lots in the Toivo Ridge neighborhood and the properties north of the site (north of 134th St SE) are single-family lots in the Sweetbriar at Monroe neighborhood.
 The size and configuration of these urban lots are similar in size to those of this project proposal.
-The properties north and south of the site are large-lot single-family residential lots similar to those of the current project site.
-The adjacent properties have the same R4 zoning as the subject site.
+The properties east and west of the site are large single-family residential lots similar to that of the current project site.
 The project proposal will not affect the current land uses on nearby adjacent properties.